-- Submit to Moodle (an assignment will be created): - $\checkmark~$ This lab sheet (as a .pdf) completed signed off by the TA (or instructor) - ✓ (As a .zip file) all the generated files: VHDL code files, VHDL testbench, and XDC file.
-DO NOT submit the whole Vivado Project. - Your .zip file should only include one folder (the figure shows and example).
+- ✓ Generate and download the bitstream on the FPGA.
+Test the circuit (use the same input values as in the testbench).
+Demonstrate this to your TA. - Submit (as a .zip file) all the generated files: VHDL code files, VHDL testbench, and XDC file to Moodle (an assignment will be created).
+DO NOT submit the whole Vivado Project. - ✓ Your .zip file should only include one folder (the figure shows an example).
 Do not include subdirectories. - It is strongly recommended that all your design files, testbench, and constraints file be located in a single directory.
-This will allow for a smooth experience with Vivado. - You should only submit your source files AFTER you have demoed your work.
-Submission of work files without demoing will be assigned NO CREDIT.
+This will allow for a smooth experience with Vivado.